VincentBernet/Tirico-ShopCameraAnalytics/README.md

 ---

 ## Contact
-- Don't hesitate to contact me on Github or on Linkedin, i'm currently seeking an intership around Paris for April 2021 :
+- Don't hesitate to contact us on Github or on Linkedin, :

 [![Linkedin](https://thelinkedinman.com/wp-content/uploads/2016/02/View-my-LinkedIn-profile-image-3-300x140.png)](https://www.linkedin.com/in/vincent-bernet-028a64193/)